 A Dude Named Glenn Drives A Red Dodge Challenger With Black Racing Stripes In Both Shows

-On Breaking Bad, Walt buys Walt, Jr. a red Dodge Challenger with black racing stripes.
-Walter's wife, Skylar, is far from pleased, and forces her husband to return the car.
-When he attempts to do so, he's told by the used car salesman, a young man named Glenn, there's a restocking fee to return the vehicle; rather than pay the fee, Walter blows up the car.
-Fast forward to the second episode of The Walking Dead, you see a red Dodge Challenger driven by a man named Glenn.
-This theory suggests Glenn from the car lot bought the car from Walter before detonation, and drove it to Georgia.
+On Breaking Bad, Walt buys Walt Jr. a red Dodge Challenger with black racing stripes.
+Walt's wife, Skylar, is far from pleased, forcing her husband to return the car.
+When he attempts to do so, he's told by the used car salesman, a young man named Glenn, there's a restocking fee to return the vehicle.
+Rather than pay the fee, Walt blows up the car.
+Fast-forward to the second episode of The Walking Dead, you see a red Dodge Challenger driven by a man named Glenn.
+This theory suggests Glenn from the car lot bought the car from Walt before detonation and drove it to Georgia.

 The Janky Little White Guy Mentioned On 'TWD' Sounds Suspiciously Like Jesse Pinkman

 There is perhaps no jankier little white guy than Jesse Pinkman of Breaking Bad.
-Not only is Pinkman a drug dealer, he had a fondness for calling people "b*tch" and rattling off idle threats.
-This might also help explain why Merle has a stash of Blue Sky meth.
+Not only is Pinkman a drug dealer, he also has a fondness for calling people "b*tch" and rattling off idle threats.
+This might also help explain why Merle has a stash of Blue Sky.